martycagas/mindustry-mod-armored-conveyor/README.md

 ### ![Armored Basic Conveyor](docs/img/block-armored-basic-conveyor.png) **Armored Basic Conveyor**

 Features better armor than its standard counterpart.
-Doesn't accept any items from the sides, except from other conveyors.
+Does not accept any items from the sides, except from other conveyors.

 | Property      | Value                                  |
 | ------------- | -------------------------------------- |